citp/privacy-policy-historical/p/pu/pur/purevolume.com.md

 PureVolume.com is a music-oriented content and information website that provides a service to musical artists and to record companies on behalf of musical artists (each an “Artist” and collectively “Artists”) to post information regarding themselves as well as musical content owned and/or created by them.
 PureVolume members can view each others' profiles (“Profiles”), communicate with each other, share photos, post journals and comments, and describe their interests.
 Registered Listeners can change their Profile information at any time and can control how other Listeners and the service communicates with them.
 Listeners and Artists are sometimes referred to hereinafter individually and collectively as “Users.”

 PureVolume cares about online privacy.
-If you have any questions concerning this privacy policy, please email us at [privacy[at]PureVolume[dot]com]().
+If you have any questions concerning this privacy policy, please email us at legal[at]PureVolume[dot]com.

 #### INFORMATION COLLECTION AND USE BY PUREVOLUME